 “Board” means a professional or occupational board or committee governed by this chapter.

-“Censure” means a written formal discipline sanction, disciplinary action consisting of a written finding that a certificate holder licensee has violated one or more provisions of the this chapter, rules, or statutes, court rules, or applicable sections of the ACJA.
+“Censure” means a written discipline sanction, disciplinary action consisting of a written finding that a certificate holder licensee has violated one or more provisions of the this chapter, rules, or statutes, court rules, or applicable sections of the ACJA.

 “Certificate holder” means any entity or individual granted and currently holding valid certification pursuant to the applicable ACJA section and Arizona law.